Individual contributors can be leaders too

 If ICs haven’t led projects before, you’ll need to put in a bit of extra effort to help guide them through their first one.
 However, that initial investment can help employees acquire the confidence and know-how they need to tackle even more complex initiatives in the future.
 As a result, you’ll have someone you can delegate projects to if you’re feeling overwhelmed with management responsibilities down the line.

-Read: Everything you need to know to become a project managerIndividual contributors have a unique opportunity to become experts in their specific fields.
+Individual contributors have a unique opportunity to become experts in their specific fields.
 Instead of splitting their time managing different individuals, they can dive deep into their work and practice their skills on a daily basis.
 Individual contributors who don’t want to become managers can focus on deepening their knowledge instead—either through on-the-job experience, learning and development courses, conferences, or peer-to-peer conversations.
 As a result, they can become experts and teachers that other team members can rely on.

-Read: What is a professional development plan (PDP)?
-6 steps to create oneBecoming a manager is just one avenue for success.
+Becoming a manager is just one avenue for success.
 When ICs don’t want to pursue a management position, focus on helping them make an impact—and ensure they get plenty of recognition when they do.
 For example, if an IC manages a successful project, specifically call out their individual contribution to your team, cross-functional stakeholders, and organization as a whole.

 This helps ICs feel like their expertise is still valued, even if they’re not a manager.
 It also helps break the “management track=success” stereotype by demonstrating that an IC’s work can have just as much impact as a manager’s work.
-As a result, you can boost retention on your team, improve working relationships with your ICs, and build a stronger team culture.
+As a result, you can boost retention on your team, improve working relationships with your ICs, and build a stronger team culture

 Gen Z is the latest generation to enter the workforce, and they come with new norms, ideas, and relationships to technology.
 Learn how you can help these young workers succeed—plus how their ideas can benefit all workers, old and young.